atom/atom/docs/packages/creating_a_package.md

 ## Changing Keybindings and Commands

-Since Changer is primarily concerned with the file tree, let's write a keybinding that works only when the tree is active.
+Since Changer is primarily concerned with the file tree, let's write a keybinding that works only when the tree is focused.
 Instead of using the default `toggle`, our keybinding executes a new command called `magic`.

 _keymaps/changer.cson_ can easily become this: